tylersatre/serena/docs/02-usage/020_running.md

 <serena> tools description find_symbol

 # creating a new Serena project in the current directory
+<serena> project create

+# creating and immediately indexing a project
-<serena> project generate-yml
+<serena> project create --index

-# indexing the project in the current directory
+# indexing the project in the current directory (auto-creates if needed)
 <serena> project index

 # run a health check on the project in the current directory